benorama/grails-fbootstrapp/README.md

 Fbootstrap is based on Twitter's excellent Bootstrap, as the name might indicate.

-To get started -- checkout http://ckrack.github.com/fbootstrapp/
+To get starte, checkout http://ckrack.github.com/fbootstrapp/

 This plugin is a fork of https://github.com/groovydev/twitter-bootstrap-grails-plugin